Smart Select Fields

 Applying Scopes in Queries

-You can apply one or more scopes to a query by using the Scopes
+You can apply one or more scopes to a query by using the Scopes method.
+This allows you to chain multiple conditions dynamically.

 // Applying scopes to find all credit card orders with an amount greater than 1000 |

-are a clean and efficient way to encapsulate common query logic, enhancing the maintainability and readability of your code.
+Scopes are a clean and efficient way to encapsulate common query logic, enhancing the maintainability and readability of your code.
 For more detailed examples and usage, refer to Scopes in the GORM documentation.

 Count

-method in GORM is used to retrieve the number of records that match a given query.
+The Count method in GORM is used to retrieve the number of records that match a given query.
 It’s a useful feature for understanding the size of a dataset, particularly in scenarios involving conditional queries or data analysis.

 Getting the Count of Matched Records

-to determine the number of records that meet specific criteria in your queries.
+You can use Count to determine the number of records that meet specific criteria in your queries.

 var count int64 |